 1. Prepare the taro cubes

-You begin the preparation by peeling the skin of the taro, followed by cutting it into slices, then cubes.
-You can use disposable gloves to protect your hands if the raw taro irritates your skin.
+You begin the preparation by peeling the taro’s skin, then cut it into slices, then cubes.
+Use disposable gloves to protect your hands if the raw taro irritates your skin.

-I suggest cutting the taro into small size cubes measures about half centimeter cube.
-Small cubes are ideal as the taro will soften by the time the rice flour is cooked while steaming.
+I suggest cutting the taro into small cubes measuring about half a centimeter cube.
+Small cubed taro roots are ideal as the taro will soften when the rice flour is cooked while steaming.
 The large cubes will not cook through when the rice flour is set.

 2. Prepare the crispy fried shallots

 Peel, cut, and slice the shallots.
-Deep fry the shallots with some oil until golden brown.
+Deep fry the shallots with vegetable oil until golden brown.
 It has to be done over low heat to avoid over-browning.
-When it becomes crispy, drain by pouring it through a wire mesh strainer.
+Drain by pouring it through a wire mesh strainer when it becomes crispy.
 Set aside the fried shallots for later use.
-Keep it in a tight container to keep it crispy.
-Return the shallot oil to the pan to cook other ingredients.
+Please keep it in a tight container to keep it crispy.
+Return the shallot oil to the pan to cook the other ingredients.

+Please note that although it is named taro cake, it is not sweet but is a savory cake.
 There is a standard set of ingredients for the Chinese taro cake.
-These ingredients provide the familiar savory taste, in addition to the unique texture and mild flavor of the taro.
+These ingredients provide a familiar savory taste in addition to the taro’s unique texture and mild flavor.
 These ingredients are:

-The easiest way to do it is to submerge the sausage into a pot of hot water.
-The casing you expand and loosen from the meat after keeping in boiling water for 30 seconds.
+The easiest way is to submerge the sausage into a pot of hot water.
+The casing expands and loosen from the meat after keeping in boiling water for 30 seconds.
 Remove it from the boiling water, and you can strip off the casing easily by hand.